On a notion of "Galois closure" for extensions of rings: The case of fields

 We now prove Theorem \ref{fieldcase}.
 Let $L$ be a finite separable field extension of $K$ of degree $n$, and let $M$ be the Galois closure of $L/K$ in $\bar{K}$.
-Let $G$ denote the Galois group of $M/K$; thus $G$ is a transitive permutation group on $n$ elements, namely, on the $n$ embeddings of $L$ into $M$, which we index by $1,\ldots,n$.
-Let $|G|=m$, and let $r=[S_n:G]=n!/m$, where $S_n$ denotes the group of permutations on the set $\{1,\ldots,n\}$.
-Using (\ref{eqn:canGalois}), we show $G(L/K)\cong M^r$ as $K$-algebras.
+Let $G$ denote the Galois group of $M/K$; thus $G$ acts faithfully and transitively on $S_{L/K}$, and so $G$ sits naturally inside $\bij(S_{L/K},S_{L/K})$.
+Note that $\bij(S_{L/K},S_{L/K})$ carries a $G_K$-action via post-composition.
+Since $M$ is the Galois closure of $L/K$, this action of $G_K$ restricts to an action on $G$.
+The set $G$ equipped with this action is the Galois set corresponding to $M$.
+Since the action of $G$ on $S_{L/K}$ is faithful and transitive, we see that as Galois sets,